Children’s Hearing Assessments

 What happens at a child’s hearing assessment?

-At you child’s hearing assessment the Consultant Audiologist will go through your child’s relevant medical history and any concerns raised regarding their hearing.
+At you child’s hearing assessment the your ENT Consultant or Consultant Audiologist will go through your child’s relevant medical history and any concerns raised regarding their hearing.
 Your child will then have their ears examined to check for any physical signs or problems that could be affecting their hearing.

 Your child will then have headphones placed over their ears to perform an audiogram (hearing test).
 Your child will be inside a sound proofed booth for this test and will be asked to give a sign or press a button when they hear the sounds.